paritytech/substrate/core/utils/historical-data/README.md

 History is serialize as a per item basis.

-This crates is be `no_std` compatible, unless feature `std` is used.
+This crates is `no_std` compatible as long as the `std` feature is not enabled.

-For more information see <https://crates.io/historied-data>
+For more information see <https://crates.io/historical-data>

 License: GPL-3.0